MSIQ: Joint Modeling of Multiple RNA-seq Samples for Accurate Isoform Quantification: Introduction

 In this paper, we propose a robust quantification method for isoform expression: joint modeling of \textbf{M}ultiple RNA-seq \textbf{S}amples for accurate \textbf{I}soform \textbf{Q}uantification (MSIQ).
-MSIQ is a model-based approach to estimating isoform abundance by discerning and using multiple RNA-seq samples that share similar transcriptome information, which we define as the \textit{informative group} in this paper.
-Our modeling consists of two components: (1) estimating the probability of each sample being in the informative group via evaluating the sample similarities, and (2) estimating isoform abundance from reweighed samples with more weights given to the more likely informative group.
-In Section \ref{sec:meth} we describe the Bayesian hierarchical model used in MSIQ to bridge unknown isoform proportions and observed read counts mapped to a gene in multiple RNA-seq samples.
-Our model allows for different isoform proportions of RNA-seq samples in and outside of the informative group, with a main parameter of interest as the isoform proportions in the informative group.
-This approach reduces the possibility that the estimated isoform abundance would be biased by the minority samples.
-We conduct parameter inference by Gibbs Sampling and prove the consistency of the resulting MSIQ estimator.
-We also propose two other inference procedures (averaging and pooling) to estimate the parameters.
-Moreover, we show that the estimated isoform proportions by MSIQ are consistent with the unknown isoform proportions in the informative group, while the estimates based on the assumption that all samples have equal quality are not consistent.
-In Section \ref{sec:results} we apply MSIQ to both simulated and real data sets to illustrate the efficiency and robustness of MSIQ under various parameter settings and different parameter estimation procedures.
-We also compare MSIQ with the oracle estimators and other competing isoform abundance estimation methods.
+MSIQ is a model-based approach \ww{for} estimating isoform abundance by discerning and using multiple RNA-seq samples that share similar transcriptome information, which we define as the \textit{consistent group} in this paper.
+Our modeling consists of two components: (1) estimating the probability of each sample being in the consistent group via evaluating the sample similarities, and (2) estimating isoform abundance from \ww{reweighted} samples\ww{, with greater weights given to the samples that are more likely to be consistent.
+These two components enable the method to distinguish between the large variation stemming from experimental factors and the reasonable biological variation.} In Section \ref{sec:meth}\ww{,} we describe the Bayesian hierarchical model used in MSIQ to bridge unknown isoform proportions and observed read counts mapped to a gene in multiple RNA-seq samples.
+Our model allows for different isoform proportions of RNA-seq samples \ww{inside and outside} the consistent group\ww{;} a main parameter of interest \ww{relates to} the isoform proportions in the consistent group.
+This approach reduces the \ww{probability} that the estimated isoform abundance \ww{is} biased by samples \ww{of poor} quality.
+We conduct parameter inference by Gibbs \ww{sampling and prove} the consistency of the MSIQ estimator.
+We show that the \ww{isoform proportions estimated} by MSIQ are consistent with the unknown isoform proportions in the consistent group, while the estimates based on the assumption that all samples have equal \ww{weights} are not.
+In Section \ref{sec:results}\ww{,} we apply MSIQ to both simulated and real data sets to illustrate the efficiency and robustness of MSIQ under various parameter settings and \ww{with} different parameter estimation procedures.
+We also compare MSIQ with the oracle estimators and other \WL{widely used} estimation methods.
 In Section \ref{sec:conc}, we discuss the advantages and limitations of MSIQ and its possible extensions.